-- 2. develops orders and policies concerning its jurisdiction and procedures, ensuring consistency with the governing legislation and regulations; - 3. analyses and interprets statistics related to production, product quality and consumption patterns coupled with industry economic, market demand, trade and political impacts; - 4. effectively represents provincial interests when negotiating with other provinces and Chicken Farmers of Canada on issues related to allocation and other issues in the context of competitive pressures and changing provincial, inter-provincial and international developments; - 5. ensures that the federal-provincial agreement for chicken supports a sustainable system that provides British Columbia with opportunities for economic growth and ensures that such economic growth is fairly allocated to all British Columbia chicken production sectors; - 6. establishes and maintains regular, visible and open channels of communication to foster constructive, open and ongoing working relationships with growers, processors and other industry members; - 7. effectively manages its committee(s); - 8. has its orders and policies available and accessible to the public; - 9. has sufficient financial and human resources and that these resources are deployed effectively; - 10. has effective financial, accounting and control systems in place as well as appropriate risk management systems and a code of ethical conduct including a conflict of interest policy; and - 11. makes recommendations to BCFIRB and the Minister for amendments to the enabling regulations as necessary.
+- 2. develops orders and policies concerning its jurisdiction and procedures, ensuring consistency with the governing legislation and regulations; - analyses and interprets statistics related to production, product quality and consumption patterns coupled with industry economic, market demand, trade and political impacts; - 4. effectively represents provincial interests when negotiating with other provinces and the Canadian Egg Marketing Agency on issues related to allocation and other issues in the context of competitive pressures and changing provincial, inter-provincial and international developments; - 5. ensures that the federal-provincial agreement for eggs supports a sustainable system that provides British Columbia with opportunities for economic growth and ensures that such economic growth is fairly allocated to all British Columbia egg production sectors; - 6. establishes and maintains regular, visible and open channels of communication to foster constructive, open and ongoing working relationships with producers, processors and other industry members; - 7. effectively manages its committees; - 8. has its orders and policies available and accessible to the public; - 9. has sufficient financial and human resources and that these resources are deployed effectively; - 10. has effective financial, accounting and control systems in place as well as appropriate risk management systems and a code of ethical conduct including a conflict interest policy; and - 11. makes recommendations to BCFIRB and the Minister for amendments to the enabling regulations as necessary.